Pelosi, her father, Taiwan and the Holocaust

-Nancy Pelosi was fortunate to have as her role model a man who courageously put his humanitarian principles above his narrow political needs.
+Nancy Pelosi was fortunate to have as her role model a man who put humanitarian principles above narrow political needs.

 By Rafael Meddof, JNS